WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/California/SiteSpecificAmounts/ReadME.md

 - watersources_missing.csv (error check only)

 #### Operation and Steps:
-- Read the input file and generate single output dataframe *outdf*.
+- Read the input file and generate single output DataFrames *outdf*.
-- Populate output dataframe with *WaDE WaterSources* specific columns.
+- Populate output DataFrames with *WaDE WaterSources* specific columns.
 - Assign state agency info to columns.
 See *CA_SiteSpecificAmounts Schema Mapping to WaDE_QA.xlsx* for specific details.
 Items of note are as follows...
     - *WaterSourceNativeID* = see *0_PreProcessCASiteSpecificData.ipynb* for specific on generation.
     - *WaterSourceTypeCV* = **Primary Water Source Type**.
-- Consolidate output dataframe into water source specific information only by dropping duplicate entries, drop by WaDE specific *WaterSourceName*, *WaterSourceNativeID* & *WaterSourceTypeCV* fields.
+- Consolidate output DataFrames into water source specific information only by dropping duplicate entries, drop by WaDE specific *WaterSourceName*, *WaterSourceNativeID* & *WaterSourceTypeCV* fields.
 - Assign water source UUID identifier to each (unique) row.
-- Perform error check on output dataframe.
+- Perform error check on output DataFrames.
-- Export output dataframe *WaterSources.csv*.
+- Export output DataFrames *WaterSources.csv*.

 #### Sample Output (WARNING: not all fields shown):
 WaterSourceUUID | WaterQualityIndicatorCV | WaterSourceName | WaterSourceNativeID | WaterSourceTypeCV